whatbrownies/CambridgeFAQ/README.md

 # How do I go about getting a graphics card then?
 ## Courtesy of @boxer#7326 as he has acquired key knowledge from MC directly:

-As of Wednesday June 16, 2021, **ABSOLUTELY** no camping is permitted on Micro Center property.
-No line forming is allowed unless instructed to do so by a Cambridge Micro Center Associate
+**ABSOLUTELY** no camping is permitted on Micro Center property.
+No line forming is allowed unless instructed to do so by a Cambridge Micro Center Associate.
+This process helps everyone out as you no longer need to camp for 12 hours for a graphics card.

 ##### What you will need:
 > - Government issued Identification card